 Offices, banks, department stores and most small shops are closed on public holidays.
-It is very common for people in Czech to take a few days off following national holidays, mostly to travel to their so called ‘chata’ – weekend cottages.
-National Holidays in Prague will have little impact on tourists except that many tourist attractions will be closed, however restaurants and other private run companies will be open as usual.
-When visiting Prague at the beginning and end of the main school holidays you might experience often traffic jams.
-But don’t worry – we’re sure you’ll enjoy any day in Prague – if it is national holiday or not.
+It is quite common for people in Czech to take a few days off following national holidays, mostly to travel to their weekend cottages.
+National Holidays in Prague will have little impact on tourists except that many tourist attractions will be closed; however, restaurants and other private-run companies will be open as usual.
+When visiting Prague at the beginning and end of the main school holidays, you might often experience traffic jams.
+But don’t worry – we’re sure you’ll enjoy any day in Prague – if it is a national holiday or not.

 National Public Holidays

 1 January – New Year’s Day / Czech Independence Day.
 A day to mark the creation of an independent Czech Republic following the division of Czechoslovakia on 1 January 1993.

 March/April – Easter Monday.
 The only movable holiday in the Czech calendar.
 Czech tradition: women are beaten (not viciously) with whips made from willow sticks on Easter Monday.
 Men receive painted eggs or shots of plum brandy (slivovice) in return for whipping of women.
 Alternatively, women can be thrown into cold water (preferably a stream, though a bathtub will suffice).

 1 May – May Day (Labour Day).
 International Workers’ Day in many countries (though not the US or UK).
 Also known as May Day, this day is celebrated for different reasons throughout the world.
 Head up to Petřín hill and rejuvenate your love life with a kiss under one of the numerous blossom-laden trees on its slopes, a tradition leftover from a pagan fertility rite.

 8 May – Victory Day (Liberation Day) – The day commemorated the liberation of Czechoslovakia by the Allies in May 1945.